GSA/digitalgov.gov/content/news/2023/11/2023-11-29-part-3-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 ---
 date: 2023-11-29 23:54:00 -0500
-title: Part 3 Delivering on 21st Century IDEA A case study from the GSA SmartPay team
+title: "Delivering on 21st Century IDEA: A case study from the GSA SmartPay team (Part 3)"
-summary: A GSA SmartPay product owner shares her experience designing user-centered, accessible content for multiple audiences.
+summary: "A GSA SmartPay product owner shares her experience designing user-centered, accessible content for multiple audiences."

 # See all topics at https://digital.gov/topics
 topics:
   - accessibility